Oracle Standard vs Enterprise Edition: Overview

 - The 16-thread limitation applies to the cluster and not individual hosts

 In addition to the restrictions noted above, there are some minor functional differences between the editions.
 These differences are noted in the Oracle documentation in the Database Licensing Information User Manual.
-Reading through this list can be a bit daunting, so I will attempt to sum it up.
+Reading through this list can be a bit daunting, so I will attempt to sum it up.- The first thing of note is that SE2 and EE share a code base, and the database functions as one would expect.

 - A significant number of the differences described in the manual stem from the fact that you cannot license extra cost options and packs for SE2.
 In the manual, Oracle lists a function and marks it as a ‘no’ for SE2 and ‘yes’ for EE, then makes the caveat that it is an extra cost feature.
 Odds are that the extra cost feature(s) are not going to be licensed anyway.